 Believed to have originated around Iraq, dates have been a staple food of the Middle East and the Indus Valley for thousands of years.
 They have been cultivated since ancient times from Mesopotamia to prehistoric Egypt, possibly as early as 4000 BCE.

-The Spaniards introduced dates into Mexico and California in 1765.
+In 1765, the Spaniards introduced dates into Mexico and California.

 Many nuts are good sources of vitamins E and B2.
 Nuts are also rich in protein, folate fiber, and essential minerals such as magnesium, phosphorus, potassium, copper, and selenium.

 Several studies have shown that those who consume nuts on a regular basis are less likely to suffer from coronary heart disease.
 (CHD) It was in 1993 that nuts were first linked to protections against CHD.
 Since that time, many clinical trials have found that consumption of various nuts such as almonds and walnuts can lower serum LDL cholesterol concentrations.